-Anacode CS is a proxy storage service.
-Anacode CS users simply direct GET and PUT requests to the Anacode CS endpoint, instead of to an AWS S3 or Glacier endpoint.
+Anacode is a proxy storage service.
+Anacode users simply direct GET and PUT requests to the Anacode endpoint, instead of to an AWS S3 or Glacier endpoint.
 Anacode encoded (compressed) data is still stored in an AWS S3 customer’s S3 bucket, but in compressed form.
 But instead of accessing your data from your Cloud storage vendor’s endpoint, you access your data via an Anacode endpoint, using the same read (GET) and write (PUT) calls that you use today.

 Anacode uses the Cloud vendor’s microservices and containers to encode and decode data.
 Your write your data via PUT or POST API commands, and then read Anacode encoded data via GET API commands (with Byte Range [startByte, NBytes] support).